ZG20250526/ARLMT-Medical-AR-Teaching/README.md

 All source code is available in this repository under the MIT license.
 The code is designed to be reproducible and includes:

-- Complete training scripts
+- Training scripts
 - Evaluation benchmarks
-- AR integration modules
+- AR device access modules
 - Documentation and examples

 ## Acknowledgments